-Unfortunately, our family has had some sports-injury challenges to kick of the summer, as my active 13 year-old daughter, dislocated her left elbow about 3 months ago.
+Unfortunately, our family had some sports-injury challenges to kick off the summer of 2020, as my super sporty 13 year-old daughter, Carly, dislocated her left elbow about in May.
 She has always enjoyed riding bikes, but once we were sheltering in place she had the time and the desire to start riding more frequently and for longer distances.
 She and her 7-year-old brother were taking 15 mile rides on Mount Tamalpais behind our house.
 They were building dirt jumps in an open field.
 For about a month, she spent hours on her bike each day.
 It was so wonderful to see them spending so much special time together doing something they both loved!

-Then one day, as she was going over a big dirt jump on her mountain bike, she fell.
+Then one day, as Carly was going over a big dirt jump on her mountain bike, she fell.
 She must have extended her left arm to break the fall and fell on her hand.
 She knew immediately that her elbow “went out and in.”
 Luckily, a close friend is an orthopedic surgeon and saw her immediately.
-After examinations and x-rays, her arm was put in a futurist looking brace that could be mistaken for a prop in a science fiction movie.
-She says it looks “bionic” and our 4 year-old son has taken to calling her “Iron Girl.”
+After examinations and x-rays, her arm was put in a futuristic looking brace that could be mistaken for a prop in a science fiction movie.
+Carly said it looked “bionic” and our 4 year-old son had taken to calling her “Iron Girl.”

-Although the brace allowed her to move her arm up and down, it restricted her arm from doing any motion that could reinjure it.
-Not being able to shoot a basketball normally, to ride her bike or to hit a backhand in tennis, is not fun to her.
-She has been bummed!
+Although the brace allowed Carly to move her arm up and down, it restricted her arm from doing any motion that could reinjure it.
+Not being able to shoot a basketball normally, to ride her bike or to hit a backhand in tennis, was not fun to her.
+Carly was bummed!

-So, we have come up with creative alternative activities she can do to stay active.
-She says our alternative activities definitely aren’t as much fun as her normal ones, but at least she is staying active and learning how to deal with a challenging situation.
-I have been trying to emphasize to her that she can develop other skills that she potentially would have never taken the time to develop if she hadn’t gotten hurt.
-For example, here is a video of her dribbling with her basketball (with only her right hand).
+So, we came up with creative alternative activities she could do to stay physically active.
+Carly said our alternative activities definitely were not as much fun as her normal ones, but at least she was staying active and learning how to deal with a challenging situation.
+I emphasized to her that she could develop other skills that she may have never taken the time to develop if she hadn’t gotten hurt.
+For example, click here to see a short video of Carly dribbling with her basketball (with only her right hand).

-She got her bionic brace off a month ago, but still has to be cautious about moving her elbow too much until it fully heals.
-She still can only dribble with her right hand and can only use one arm for her backhand in tennis.
+Carly got her bionic brace off after about two months or wearing it.
+Once it was off, she had to be cautious about moving her elbow too much until it fully healed.
+For a while, post-brace, she could only dribble with her right hand and could only use one arm for her backhand in tennis.